Second French intervention in Mexico: Pacific campaign

 French colonel Mangin remained at Oaxaca and reorganized the civilian government.
 Imperialist forces would continue to face sporadic conflict with Republicans led by General Luis Pérez Figueroa.

 Michoacan continued to be a Republican stronghold, serving as a base for Nicolás Régules, Manuel García Pueblita, Carlos Salazar Ruiz, and Vicente Riva Palacio, with the latter being named governor by Arteaga who held supreme command of the regional forces after Díaz's capture.
 On 31 January, Nicolás Romero was defeated at Apatzingán by Colonel Poiter.
 On 19 May, Salazar defeated a Franco-Mexican force at Los Reyes.
 Arteaga occupied Tacámbaro, and León Ugalde and Fermín Valdés captured Zitácuaro.
 Régules ventured into Guanajuato, then back to Michoacan where he recaptured Tacámbaro on 11 April, where the imperialists lost a significant number of Belgian mercenaries.
 The town however was soon taken back.
 Régules once again ventured towards Morelia but was stopped at Huaniqueo by Potier.

 In Jalisco, Douay's operations resulted in guerrilla commander Antonio Rojas being killed on 28 January 1865 at Potrerillos.
 The operations led by Douay and Manuel Lozada resulted in the defection of the commander of the Republican Central Forces Miguel María de Echegaray, along with General Rómulo Valle.

 In January 1865, Castagny went to Mazatlán to follow up on the Imperialist victory there from the previous November.
 Fierce warfare ensued with General Ramón Corona and Lozada was sent to aid Castagny resulting in the Imperialist victory at El Rosario in April, 1865.
 Corona fled north but returned in September with a victory at Mazatlán.

 The success at Mazatlán allowed the imperialists to turn their attention towards the northwest coast, with Castagny hoping to capture Guaymas.
 A French squadron landed several hundred men under Colonel Garnier on 29 March.
-Garnier sent troops by sea to Álamos and managed to gain support among the Yaqui, Mayo, and Opata.
-Chief Refugio Tánori arrived at Guaymas with reinforcements allowing the imperialists to win the Battle of Álamos on 24 September, then march to Hermosillo.
+Garnier sent troops by sea to Álamos and managed to gain support among the native Yaqui, Mayo, and Opata peoples.
+The Opata chief Refugio Tánori arrived at Guaymas with reinforcements, which helped the imperialists win the Battle of Álamos on 24 September, and subsequently proceed to Hermosillo.